Welcome to today's edition of the Rush 24-7 podcast.

 Nixon did not do any of the stuff that this regime is doing.

-The regime is saying this guy's not this guy's got to be silenced, this guy's got to be prosecuted, and the media, they're going back and forth on how to deal with this, because this has got a lot of people shaken up.
+And the media, they're going back and forth on how to deal with this because this has gotten a lot of people shaken up because Obama represented a panacea, if you will.

-Some of these people really drank that Kool-Aid and believed it.
+Obama, some of these people really drank that Kool-Aid and believed it.

-They believed we had an idealistic utopia coming, that this was stuff exclusive to Bush, all this torture and all this spying and all this warrantless wiretab searching and the Supreme Court deciding who's the president.
+They believed we had an idealistic utopia coming, that this was stuff exclusive to Bush, all this torture and all this spying and all this warrantless wiretap searching and the Supreme Court deciding who's the president.

-These people were consumed with this rage.
+These people were, I mean, they were consumed with this rage.

 It literally was eating them alive.